SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

     (
       ("climate"
-      OR "climate change" OR "climate warming" OR "warming climate" OR "global warming" OR "climatic change$" OR "climate emergency" OR "climate smart"
-      OR "sea level rise" OR "rising sea level$"
+      OR "climate change" OR "climate warming" OR "warming climate" OR "global warming" OR "climatic change$" OR "climate emergency" OR "climate smart" OR "climate crisis" OR "sea level rise" OR "rising sea level$"
       )
       NEAR/5
-          ("action$" OR "mitigat*" OR "resilien*" OR "climate adapt*" OR "early warning" OR "warning system$" OR "preparedness" OR "risk$" OR "vulnerab*" OR "awareness" OR "climate education" OR "climate sensitive education" OR "climate change education" OR "climate literacy"
+          ("action$" OR "mitigat*" OR "resilien*" OR "climate adapt*" OR "adaptive capacity" OR "capacity to adapt" OR "early warning" OR "warning system$" OR "preparedness" OR "risk$" OR "vulnerab*" OR "awareness" OR "climate education" OR "climate sensitive education" OR "climate change education" OR "climate literacy"
           OR "solutions" OR "problems"